All Episodes

 And I thank you from the bottom of my heart.

-In fact, would you like would you like an iPad?
+In fact, would you like an iPad?

-My goodness, I could not believe that's actually happening to me.
+I could not believe that's actually happening to me.

 In fact, you know what?

-I happen to have I happen to you could be among the first to have one of the new iPads just came out today with 128 gigabytes of storage.
+I happen to have, I happen to, you could be among the first to have one of the new iPads just came out today with 128 gigabytes of storage.

-If you would like one, this is the retina display, fourth generation iPad, 128 gigabytes storage.
+If you would like one, this is the Retina Display fourth generation iPad, 128 gigabytes storage.

 Would you like it?